Sarib110/Motorcycle-Safety-Violations-Detection-System/README.md

   - Mobile and one-wheeling detection
 - **OCR Space API**: For extracting license plate numbers from images.

-For queries or support, contact [your email address] or open an issue in this repository.

 ---

 **Note:** Ensure compliance with local data privacy and traffic regulations before deploying this system.